Early intervention for a lifetime of learning

 - Pre-primary: typically ranges in chronological age from 4-5 years

-The Parish School's Early Childhood program uniquely addresses the needs of children by integrating four core components into our developmentally-appropriate, pre-academic curriculum: speech and language therapy, pre-academic readiness, social-emotional learning, and purposeful play and the arts.
+The Parish School's Early Childhood program uniquely addresses the needs of children by integrating five core components into our developmentally-appropriate, pre-academic curriculum: speech and language therapy, pre-academic readiness, social-emotional learning, purposeful play, and the arts.

 Our program builds upon strengths and teaches to a child's lagging skills.
 We recognize every child's potential and seek ways to foster development to create a strong foundation for learning.

 Speech and Language Therapy